Tetsuya Harada: 250 career

-Riding a Yamaha TZ250, he won four races including his home race and won the 1993 250cc World Championship in his first attempt defeating Honda's Loris Capirossi.
+Riding a Yamaha TZ250, Harada won four races including his home race and won the 1993 250cc World Championship in his first attempt defeating Honda's Loris Capirossi.
 A wrist injury affected his performance in the 1994 season, finishing 7th overall with only a single podium finish.
 In 1995 Harada was Max Biaggi's main competitor for the 250 title.
 He won one race and finished 2nd eight times.
 In 1996 his bike was underpowered and he only reached the podium four times.
 He was on the verge of retiring when Aprilia offered him a bike for the 1997 season.
 Although his 235 points were the most he scored in a season, he finished the season in third place behind Biaggi and Ralf Waldmann.

-In 1998 Harada battled his Aprilia teammate Capirossi for the championship, leading for most of the season, until the two riders were involved in a controversial incident at the final race of the year in Argentina.
+In 1998, Harada battled his Aprilia teammate Capirossi for the championship, leading for most of the season, until the two riders were involved in a controversial incident at the final race of the year in Argentina.
 Harada had the world championship within sight, leading the race into the final corner of the final lap when Harada's bike was rammed from behind by Capirossi's machine, sending the Japanese rider off the track.
 Valentino Rossi took the victory while Capirossi claimed second place and the world championship.
 Harada would finish the season in third place behind Capirossi and Rossi.

 500 career

-In 1999 Harada moved up to the 500cc class to compete on Aprilia's 380cc V-twin race bike.
-He obtained top 5 finishes in the first 10 races, including podium results at Paul Ricard and Donington Park: however, the bike's performance subsequently faded and he could not improve his results.
+In 1999, Harada moved up to the 500cc class to compete on Aprilia's 380cc V-twin race bike.
+He obtained top 5 finishes in the first 10 races, including podium results at Paul Ricard and Donington Park.
+However, the bike's performance subsequently faded and he could not improve his results.
 In 2000 he was less competitive, coming 16th overall.
-In 2001 he made another attempt to obtain a second 250cc world championship, taking 8 poles and three victories: the title, however, went to fellow Japanese Daijiro Kato.
-For 2002 he entered the MotoGP class aboard a Honda two-stroke, but this proved to be his final year of professional racing, as he retired after a difficult season that saw him finish 17th overall.
+In 2001, he made another attempt to obtain a second 250cc world championship, taking 8 poles and three victories: the title, however, went to fellow Japanese Daijiro Kato.
+For 2002, he entered the MotoGP class aboard a Honda two-stroke, but this proved to be his final year of professional racing, as he retired after a difficult season that saw him finish 17th overall.
 He ended his career with 17 Grand Prix victories, all in the 250cc class.